brug-be/rubyshops/README.md

-# Agenda of Belgian Ruby Shops
+# List of Belgian Ruby Shops

 The [list](bnlrubyshops.csv).